Enterobacter cloacae: Safety

 Enterobacter cloacae is considered a biosafety level 1 organism in the United States and level 2 in Canada.

 Genomics

-A draft genome sequence of Enterobacter cloacae subsp. cloacae was announced in 2012.
+A draft genome sequence of E. cloacae subsp. cloacae was announced in 2012.
 The bacteria used in the study were isolated from giant panda feces.

 Clinical significance

-Enterobacter cloacae is a member of the normal gut flora of many humans and is not usually a primary pathogen.
+E. cloacae is a member of the normal gut flora of many humans and is not usually a primary pathogen.
 Some strains have been associated with urinary tract and respiratory tract infections in immunocompromised individuals.
-It is a high risk AmpC producer and treatment with cefepime is recommended by the IDSA if causing disease rather than simply colonising.
+It is a high risk AmpC producer and treatment with cefepime is recommended by IDSA if causing disease rather than merely colonising.
 Treatment using cefepime and gentamicin has been reported.

-A 2012 study in which Enterobacter cloacae was transplanted into previously germ-free mice resulted in increased obesity when compared with germ-free mice fed an identical diet, suggesting a link between obesity and the presence of Enterobacter gut flora.
+A 2012 study in which E. cloacae was transplanted into previously germ-free mice resulted in increased obesity when compared with germ-free mice fed an identical diet, suggesting a link between obesity and the presence of Enterobacter gut flora.

+E. cloacae produces the endotoxin, lipopolysaccharide.